 - A person has pain or other symptoms.

 - The skull is affected.
 (This is to prevent hearing loss.)

 Most of the time, the condition can be controlled with medicines.
 A small number of people may develop a cancer of the bone called osteosarcoma.
-Some patients will need joint replacement surgery.
+Some people will need joint replacement surgery.

 When to Contact a Medical Professional

-Call your health care provider if you develop symptoms of Paget's disease.
+Call your health care provider if you develop symptoms of Paget disease.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.